interruptlabs/jadx-collaboration/README.md

 - For the pre-pull script, this would mean that the repository file in the local location is newer than the repository file in the remote location.
 This should never occur, so the script should return a permanent failure error.
 - For the post-push script, this would mean that the repository file in the remote location is newer than the repository file in the local location.
 This could occur under normal circumstances so the script should:
-  - Restore the repository file to the state it was at the start of the operation.
+  - Restore the repository file in the local location to the state it was at the start of the operation.
   - Return a temporary failure error.

 ### General Notes